lyz-code/blue-book/docs/botany/trees.md

 nut-like taste.
 They have a high enough fat content that they can be pressed for edible oil.

-The leaves of beech trees are entire or sparsely toothed, from 5–15 cm (2–6 in) long and 4–10 cm (2–4 in) broad.
-Beeches are monoecious, bearing both male and female flowers on the same plant.
-The small flowers are unisexual, the female flowers borne in pairs, the male flowers wind-pollinating catkins.
-They are produced in spring shortly after the new leaves appear.
+The leaves of beech trees are entire or sparsely toothed, from 5-15 cm long and 4-10 cm broad.

 The bark is smooth and light grey.
-The fruit is a small, sharply three-angled nut 10–15 mm (3⁄8–5⁄8 in) long, borne singly or in pairs in soft-spined husks 1.5–2.5 cm (5⁄8–1 in) long, known as cupules.
-The husk can have a variety of spine- to scale-like appendages, the character of which is, in addition to leaf shape, one of the primary ways beeches are differentiated.[3]
+The fruit is a small, sharply three-angled nut 10-15 mm long, borne singly or in pairs in soft-spined husks 1.5-2.5 cm long, known as cupules.
+The husk can have a variety of spine- to scale-like appendages, the character of which is, in addition to leaf shape, one of the primary ways beeches are differentiated.
 The nuts are edible, though bitter (though not nearly as bitter as acorns) with a high tannin content, and are called beechnuts or beechmast.

 # [Birch](https://en.wikipedia.org/wiki/Birch)